Non-relational data and NoSQL

 The purpose of a graph data store is to allow an application to efficiently perform queries that traverse the network of nodes and edges, and to analyze the relationships between entities.
 The following diagram shows an organization's personnel data structured as a graph.
 The entities are employees and departments, and the edges indicate reporting relationships and the department in which employees work.
 In this graph, the arrows on the edges show the direction of the relationships.

 This structure makes it straightforward to perform queries such as "Find all employees who report directly or indirectly to Sarah" or "Who works in the same department as John?"
-For large graphs with lots of entities and relationships, you can perform very complex analyses very quickly.
+For large graphs with lots of entities and relationships, you can perform complex analyses quickly.
 Many graph databases provide a query language that you can use to traverse a network of relationships efficiently.

 Relevant Azure service: